carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 {: .callout}

-> ## CHALLENGE 3.1 - Rendering the document in another format
+> ## CHALLENGE 1 - Rendering the document in another format
 > Suppose you want this .qmd document to render as a Word document.
 What options would you have?
 >
 >> ## Solution:
 >> You may change the output format in the YAML to `docx`.
->> Note that to preview Word documents you need to have MS Word, Libre or Open Office installed on your machine.
+>> Note that to preview Word documents, you need to have MS Word, Libre or Open Office installed on your machine.
 >> Alternatively, you may enter the following command in the terminal:
 >> `quarto render my_first_qmd.qmd --to docx
 > {: .solution}